oubaidHL/oubaidHL/README.md

 ## Support

-If you find this project helpful and would like to support its ongoing development, you can make a donation via PayPal.
+If you find my Portfolio helpful and would like to support its ongoing development, you can make a donation via PayPal.
 Your contribution, no matter the amount, is greatly appreciated!

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://gateway.konnect.network/me/NETWORKini)